 These media sources have a slight to moderate liberal bias.
 They often publish factual information that utilizes loaded words (wording that attempts to influence an audience by appeals to emotion or stereotypes) to favor liberal causes.
 These sources are generally trustworthy for information but may require further investigation.
 See all Left-Center sources.

-- Overall, we rate Infobea Left-Center biased based on story selection and the use of left-leaning sources.
+- Overall, we rate Infobae Left-Center biased based on story selection and the use of left-leaning sources.
 We also rate them High for factual reporting due to a clean fact check record.

 Factual Reporting: HIGH

-Infobae focuses on news, politics, sports, entertainment, business, and technology and also has a digital TV channel (Infobae TV).
+Infobae focuses on news, politics, sports, entertainment, business, and technology and has a digital TV channel (Infobae TV).
 Currently, Daniel Hadad is the executive director of the group.
-Tomás Eurnekian is the major shareholder since 2018.
+Tomás Eurnekian has been the major shareholder since 2018.

 Funded by / Ownership

 In review, Infobae publishes articles with moderate emotionally loaded language such as these: “The details of the controversial decree that allows importing garbage from other countries” and “The president said there was no increase in the tax applied to the rural sector.
 “We are leaving standing what (Mauricio) Macri put in.”

 Infobae has a content alliance with the left-leaning Vice.com and the Washington Post when it comes to sourcing.
 Further, Infobae often hyperlinks to itself and credible sources such as AFP and The New York Times.
 When covering world news about the USA, they cover the Biden administration with a favorable tone, such as in this article The US Congress gave Biden powers to lend more weapons to Ukraine.
 In general, Infobae reports news factually as evidenced by a clean fact check record.